krisis/ateam-tools/README.md

 ateam-tools
 ===========

-Contains the automated tools, preso for ATeam
+Contains the automated tools for ATeam